trstovall/lazarus/README.md

 #### Elijah:

-> That's something I've felt since we ment, Kate.
+> That's something I've felt since we met, Kate.
 You help ground me.
 When I'm lost in the struggles of others, trying to carry their burdens, you remind me that there's peace in letting go.
 You bring a stillness that I don't naturally have.

 #### Kate: